 If a product is difficult to use or if the customer service is hard to get through, chances are you will lose your customer.
 Therefore, Customer Effort Score (CES) is especially important for customer retention and is a key component of a good customer success strategy.

 Schedule a demo with one of our experts to take a deeper dive into Churn360Book a demo

 Customer effort score is a metric that shows how easy or difficult it is to do business with you.
 Since the effort for various actions might vary, you need a comprehensive Customer effort score strategy.

-Customer effort score is collected in real time after a particular action.
+We collect the Customer Effort Score in real time after a specific action.
 For example, after you get off a customer support call you may have received an email or message asking you to rate the service you got, which is customer effort survey.

-In some cases, when a customer is using a feature in your product and you want to find out whether the customer found it to be easy, you can pop up a customer effort score post that action being completed.
-The collected scores are then averaged to get an idea of how much effort is required by your customer for various aspects in your business.
+Sometimes, when a customer is using a feature in your product and you want to find out whether the customer found it to be easy.
+You can pop up a customer effort score post that action being completed.
+Your customer then averages the collected scores to get an idea of how much effort is required for various aspects in your business.
 Customer Success Managers can use this data to provide valuable feedback to your product and support teams to improve.

 It is proven that easier the customer experience is, more the loyalty towards the product will be.
 Therefore, it is extremely important for customer success teams to keep gauging the effort that customers have to put in.
 A higher customer effort score directly helps reduce churn.

 Customer satisfaction Score (CSAT) is a metric that measures the satisfaction level of a customer after an interaction with the business or product.
 CSAT surveys should be part of your customer success strategy to help with customer retention.

 The customer success survey is usually a simple question like “How satisfied were you with the onboarding experience?”.
 It is followed by a scale rating with smileys or a value like 1-5 or 1-10.